microsoft/AIforEarthDataSets/data/nasadem.md

 NASADEM data may be used without restriction for any purpose whatsoever, commercial or otherwise, free of any royalties or other restrictions.
 No special permission or compensation is required, even for reselling the exact data, images or other derived products.

 If possible, when using this data, please attribute to &ldquo;Courtesy NASA/JPL-Caltech&rdquo;.

+If you are using the COG-formatted files, please attribute to:

+<div style="margin-left:20px;">NASA JPL (2021).
+NASADEM Merged DEM Global 1 arc second V001.
+Distributed by OpenTopography. <https://doi.org/10.5067/10.5069/G93T9FD9> Accessed: 2021-06-12.</div>

 ## Pretty picture